A-Marzouk/meta-git-practice/basics/workflow.md

     - An example is using the CI/CD approach: small merges, test and compile after each merge.
     - Deploy to staging to validate then deploy to production all automatically.

+### Feature branching:
+- it is a common workflow, where developers work on a feature branch, until the feature or task is completed.
+    - before creating a new branch, make sure you have the latest code!
+- then when ready, make a pull request to the main branch.
+- if approved, merge to main and delete this branch.